-The Maryland Historical Trust Library is the State's principal repository for information about Maryland's architectural, archeological, and cultural resources.
-Included in the archives is the documentation for the two components of the Maryland Inventory of Historic Properties: architectural properties and archeological sites.
-The library houses journals and approximately 5,000 books dealing primarily with archeology (terrestrial and maritime), Native Americans, architecture, history, historic preservation, decorative, building conservation and technology, and bibliography as they relate to Maryland and surrounding regions.
-The MHT oral history collection includes sound recordings and written transcripts of interviews.
+The Maryland Historical Trust Library is the State's principal repository for information about Maryland's architectural, archaeological, and cultural resources.
+The library houses resources related to archaeology (terrestrial and maritime), Native Americans, architecture, history, historic preservation, decorative arts, building conservation and technology, and bibliography as they relate to Maryland and surrounding regions.

 Visit the Library

 The library is open to the public on Tuesdays, Wednesdays, and Thursdays by appointment only.
-Researchers needing access to material related to archeological sites must read the following paragraph and be approved for an account before calling to make an appointment.
-For further information or to schedule an appointment, contact the librarian, Mary Louise de Sarran, by email at firstname.lastname@example.org, by phone at (410) 697-9546.
+For further information or to schedule an appointment, contact Lara Westwood by email at firstname.lastname@example.org, or by phone at (410) 697-9546.

-All material relating to Maryland's archeological sites is accessible only to qualified researchers who have applied for, been approved, and received a password for a Medusa account.
+All material relating to Maryland's archaeological sites is accessible only to qualified researchers who have a valid Medusa account.
+Researchers requiring access to material related to archaeological sites must be approved for a Medusa account before requesting an appointment.
 To request an account, go to https://mht.maryland.gov/secure/medusa/RequestUserAccount.aspx.

 Special Information for Consultants